ABKQPO/Modernity-GTNH/README.md

 The objective of this resource pack is to update all the textures of GTNH to the style of Minecraft 1.14.4+.

-However, due to recent extensive changes and modifications being made to GTNH and its related Gregtech modules, we are not currently updating the textures of GT.
+However, due to recent extensive changes and modifications being made to GTNH and its related Gregtech modules. ~~We are not currently updating the textures of GT~~ Currently in production.

-It's still work in progress, and it is expected to be compatible with GTNH version 2.6.0.
+It's still work in progress, and it is expected to be compatible with GTNH version ~~2.6.0~~ 2.7.1.

 ## Features